litebase/docs/docs/security.md

 ## Compliance

-We are committed to offering our customers with compliance tools and security measures that customers can utilize to demonstrate compliance with applicable legal and regulatory requirements.
+We are committed to offering our customers with compliance tools and security measures that allow our customers to demonstrate compliance with applicable legal and regulatory requirements.
+Please contact us for specific information about compliance.

 ## Frequently Asked Questions

-...
+Can you view my data?
+:   No, we do not have access to your data.
+We simply administer the
+    infrastructure.
+When you send queries to the LitebaseDB service encryption prevents us from fully understanding what you are reading or writing.

+Are my backups secure?
+:   Yes, all hourly and additional incremental backups are stored within your
+    secure filesystem.
+Backups that are older than 24 hours are securely stored in a AWS bucket specifically for your database with encryption enabled.

+What tools do you provide to monitor security?
+:   You can monitor the audit logs for your account to observer which users
+    within your account have perfomed sensitive tasks.
+You can also view a summary of your issues access keys and monitor their usage using the query log interface.

 {.bg-black .text-white .mt-16.p-8 .rounded}
-If you have any questions or concerns about security, please do not hestitate to email us at [security@litebasedb.com](mailto:security@litebasedb.com)
+If you have any questions or concerns about security, please contact us at [security@litebasedb.com](mailto:security@litebasedb.com)